dengpilled/exocore/_journal/Things I Need In My House.md

-## Countertops, Tables, and All Flat Surfaces as Wire
+## Countertops, Tables, and All Flat Surfaces as Wireless C